jpata/ai-course/markdown/module4_pt2_open_set_detection.md

 NUM_IMAGES_LABEL=1000
 sample_images = ena24_df.sample(NUM_IMAGES_LABEL, random_state=42) # Use a random state for reproducibility

-# Initialize accuracy tracker
+# Initialize a dictionary to track detection recall for each class
 accuracy_tracker = {name: {'detected': 0, 'missed': 0, 'total': 0} for name in sorted(sample_images['common_name'].unique())}

-# Use a general prompt for object detection
+# Use a general prompt for object detection.
+OWL2 will try to find objects matching any of these descriptions.
 texts = [["a photo of an animal", "a photo of a bird", "a photo of a dog"]]

 index_img = 0
+# Loop through the sampled images and generate labels, with a progress bar
 for index, row in tqdm.tqdm(sample_images.iterrows()):
     image_relative_path = row['filepath']
     full_image_path = os.path.join(base_data_path, 'data/test/', image_relative_path)